 As no employee was in the immediate area of the hazard, there were no previous similar incidents, and the condition could not easily be known, the court did not find that Hobby Lobby had constructive knowledge of the dangerous condition.
 The court also noted that Hobby Lobby had sufficient inspection procedures and that the bracket condition was not readily apparent just hours before the accident.

-Essentially the court found that Hobby Lobby was not liable because they were doing a good job maintaining their shelves and there was no way for them to anticipate this occurrence.
-Had the store had previous similar incidents or visibly damaged shelves, plaintiff probably would have been successful.
+Essentially, the court found that Hobby Lobby was not liable because they were doing a good job maintaining their shelves and there was no way for them to anticipate this occurrence.
+Had the store had previous similar incidents or visibly damaged shelves, the plaintiff probably would have been successful.